ChloeMorgana/Dissertation-Project/Docs/timelog.md

 * 10/11/2022 [3 hours] Adapting tagging function and extracting relevant text function
 * 11/11/2022 [4 hours] Reduced the tagging to known relations, extracted [CLS] embeddings and researched binary classification
 * 12/11/2022 [2.5 hours] Classifying the [CLS] embeddings using logistic regression

+## Week 8

+* 15/11/2022 [0.5 hours] Supervisor meeting and writing everything up

+## Week 9

+* 26/11/2022 [4 hours] Adding entities to tokenizer and Figuring out how to get the labels for logistic regression